Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?

-\begin{definition}[Causal effect measures -- \cite{Pearl2000Book}] Assuming a certain joint distribution of potential outcomes $P(Y^{(0)}, Y^{(1)})$, which implies that a certain treatment $A$ of interest is considered, we denote $\tau^P$ any functional of the joint distribution of potential outcomes.
+Recall that all causal measures used in this paper or present in applied medical work can be defined as follows. \begin{definition}[Causal effect measures -- \cite{Pearl2000Book}] Assuming a certain joint distribution of potential outcomes $P(Y^{(0)}, Y^{(1)})$, which implies that a certain treatment $A$ of interest is considered, we denote by $\tau^P$ any functional of the joint distribution of potential outcomes.
 More precisely,

-\end{definition} This definition is also valid for any subpopulation, as for any baseline covariate $X$, $\tau^{P}(X)$ is defined as a functional of $P(Y^{(0)}, Y^{(1)}\mid X)$.
-Note that this definition could admit many more causal measures than the one presented in this work.
-Introducing a definition is meant for \textit{(i)} generality of the definition and \textit{(ii)} to highlight what kind of mathematical object is a causal measure.
-For instance, this definition highlights the fact that a so-called treatment or causal effect naturally depends on \emph{the population considered}.
-The notation $\tau^{P}$ highlights this dependency.
-For lighter notation, and when there is no doubt on the population of interest, we will also denote this quantity without the superscript $\tau$. \\